brightdata/bright-flow/README.md

 ### 🙏 Gratitude to DeerFlow and ByteDance

 BrightFlow exists thanks to the exceptional work of the **DeerFlow team at ByteDance**.

-We are profoundly grateful for:
+We acknowledge:

-- **[DeerFlow](https://github.com/bytedance/deer-flow)**: The original innovative Deep Research framework that serves as our foundation
+- **[DeerFlow](https://github.com/bytedance/deer-flow)**: The original Deep Research framework that serves as our foundation
-- **ByteDance**: For open-sourcing this incredible project and contributing to the AI research community
+- **ByteDance**: For open-sourcing this project and contributing to the AI research community
-- **The DeerFlow Contributors**: Whose vision and technical excellence made this enhanced version possible
+- **The DeerFlow Contributors**: Whose work made this enhanced version possible

 ### Original DeerFlow Acknowledgments